-What we know about Jerry Hicks comes up short as a story, gaps scattered from the start and ending with Esther.
+What we know from any Jerry Hicks bio comes up short as a story, with gaps scattered from the start and ending with Esther.
 A colorful figure, he claims, with an impressive history before meeting her, but where is it?

 By David Stone

 On the Abraham-Hicks website, Jerry boasted of many careers — trapeze artist, entrepreneur, folk singer.
 But it’s impossible to find much evidence of his life story before the 1990s.

 As the 20th Century came to a close, he emerged as a top-level Amway seller, a job given to him by the family of Trish, his fourth wife.

 Before that, Jerry’s biography has gaps, some decades wide.
 The mystery of what’s missing isn’t nearly as interesting as why it’s hidden in the first place.